BLAKE3-team/BLAKE3/b3sum/README.md

       --no-mmap               Disable memory mapping
       --no-names              Omit filenames in the output
-      --raw                   Write raw output bytes to stdout, rather than hex -c, --check                 Read BLAKE3 sums from the [FILE]s and checks them --quiet                 Skip printing OK for each successfully verified file -h, --help                  Print help information (use `--help` for more detail) -V, --version               Print version information
+      --raw                   Write raw output bytes to stdout, rather than hex -c, --check                 Read BLAKE3 sums from the [FILE]s and check them --quiet                 Skip printing OK for each successfully verified file -h, --help                  Print help information (use `--help` for more detail) -V, --version               Print version information